brooklynrail/brooklynrail-platform/content/people/brooke-kamin-rapaport.md

 name: Brooke Kamin Rapaport
 first_name: Brooke
 last_name: Kamin Rapaport
-short_bio: "Brooke Kamin Rapaport is a museum curator, independent curator, and art writer, and the current Director and Martin Friedman Senior Curator at Madison Square Park Conservancy in New York.
-She is responsible for Madison Square Art’s commissioned, public sculpture exhibitions by contemporary artists including Tony Cragg, Teresita Fernández, Paula Hayes, Ivan Navarro, Giuseppe Penone, and Martin Puryear.
-In 2019, Rapaport served as Commissioner and Curator of the United States Pavilion at the 2019 Venice Biennale, an exhibition of Martin Puryear's work, Martin Puryear: Liberty/Libertà.
-She has curated exhibitions at the Brooklyn Museum, the Jewish Museum, the Fine Arts Museums of San Francisco, among others. "
+short_bio: "Since 2013, **Brooke Kamin Rapaport** has been responsible for the Conservancy’s program of commissioned public art by contemporary artists in her role as Artistic Director and Martin Friedman Chief Curator.
+While at MSPC, she served as Commissioner and Curator of the United States Pavilion at the Venice Biennale with the exhibition Martin Puryear: _Liberty_ / _Libertà_ (2019).
+The exhibition marked the first time in the history of the Venice Biennale that the U.S. Pavilion was organized by an institution whose visual art program focused exclusively on public art.
+Rapaport was a curator in the contemporary art department at the Brooklyn Museum and a guest curator at The Jewish Museum.
+In 2022, she was awarded an honorary degree from Amherst."
 portraits:
   - media: 2020/07/brooke-kamin-rapaport-headshot
 ---